-The global growth and inflation picture has not dramatically changed from the previous month.
+Central banks guide macro picture The global growth and inflation picture has not dramatically changed from the previous month.
 Therefore, the response and outlook for central banks, especially the Fed and the ECB, remains front and centre of the macroeconomic assessment.
 Interestingly, the messages conveyed by the two main central banks are quite similar, despite different domestic economic situations and trends.

-On the European side, the ECB confirmed what Mario Draghi said at Sintra in June, namely that the central bank was ready to use all available instruments - rate cuts, resumption of asset purchases, tiering of negative interest rates for banks.
+Further easing a possibility for ECB and Fed On the European side, the ECB confirmed what Mario Draghi said at Sintra in June, namely that the central bank was ready to use all available instruments - rate cuts, resumption of asset purchases, tiering of negative interest rates for banks.
 In the US, the Fed cut the federal funds rate by 25bps, as widely expected, and, while carefully avoiding formal commitment, left the door open for further rate cuts depending on economic developments.

-Both central banks mentioned prevailing downside risks to the outlook of their respective economies, but the current situation is quite different on the two sides of the Atlantic.
+But eurozone weakness contrasts US resilience Both central banks mentioned prevailing downside risks to the outlook of their respective economies, but the current situation is quite different on the two sides of the Atlantic.
 The eurozone is barely growing, supported only by the resilience of household consumption, while the manufacturing sector is contracting.
 This context is sufficient for the ECB to ease monetary policy, unless an unexpected improvement materialises in the coming months.
 Conversely, the US economy is for the moment holding up reasonably well, even if it lacks cyclical momentum.
 The first rate cut is therefore more of an 'insurance easing' in the context of dampened inflationary pressures.
 It could be extended further if global developments weigh on business and household sentiment.

-It is worth mentioning the accommodative bias of the Fed and the ECB is matched by a similar trend across emerging market central banks, leading to broadbased global monetary policy easing.
+Easing extends across EMs It is worth mentioning the accommodative bias of the Fed and the ECB is matched by a similar trend across emerging market central banks, leading to broad-based global monetary policy easing.
+Growth Domestic demand sustains Global growth continues to decelerate due to negative cyclical momentum.
+However, domestic

-Growth

-Global growth continues to decelerate due to negative cyclical momentum.
+Domestic demand sustains DM growth Global growth continues to decelerate due to negative cyclical momentum.
 However, domestic demand remains firm, keeping growth in positive territory in developed economies.
 The Taiwan business cycle is experiencing strong deterioration, which could indicate further slowdown in China.